thanhnguyennguyen/lazy/README.md

  - [Checkin bot](https://github.com/thanhnguyennguyen/check-in): TomoChain allows to work from home due to COVID-19 .
 But I need to check-in, check-out to a slack channel.
 This bot helps me to do those stuffs
  - [Git reminder](https://github.com/thanhnguyennguyen/git-reminder): at 16:00 GMT+07 every weekdays, remind me all issues assigned to me, all PRs waiting for my review
  - [TomoChain node healthcheck](https://github.com/thanhnguyennguyen/tomochain-node-healthcheck): send me alerts via slack/telegram if my TomoChain node is slow or down
  - [Late-registration-bot](https://github.com/thanhnguyennguyen/check-in/tree/master/late-registration) when it's rain, I potentially go to work late.
-I need to register for late to avoid a penalty.
+I need to register for late working to avoid a penalty.
 This bot help me to do that